holmes/homeseer-brains/README.md

 ```

+## Lighting
+We calculate light levels on a range is adjusted from sunrise and sunset data.

+### Sunrise & SunsetData
+I leached data for Lafayette from [sunrise-sunset.org](http://sunrise-sunset.org/) until the end of 2050.
+Those files are
+available on [Github](https://github.com/holmes/sunrise-data).
+They're currently checked out in `/opt/sunrise-data/`.
+That path needs
+to be passed to `Ponderosa` during initialization.

 ## RS-232 Connections
 Ubuntu already has the Prolific drivers installed.
 So we just need to configure a few things.